South Koreans vote for president after months of turmoil triggered by martial law

 The new leader will face the challenge of rallying a society deeply scarred by the attempt at military rule and an export-heavy economy reeling from unpredictable protectionist moves by the United States, a major trading partner and a security ally.

-Turnout is expected to be high with polls open from 6.00am local time to 8.00pm following early voting on Thursday and Friday, when more than a third of the 44.39 million eligible voters cast their ballots.
+Turnout is expected to be high with polls open from 6am local time to 8pm (5am to 7pm, Singapore time) following early voting on Thursday and Friday, when more than a third of the 44.39 million eligible voters cast their ballots.

 Both liberal frontrunner Lee Jae-myung and his conservative rival Kim Moon-soo have pledged change for the country, saying the political system and economic model set up during its rise as a budding democracy and industrial power are no longer fit for purpose.